-We profoundly disagree with Marens’ cynical contention that The Modern Corporation and Private Property and “business liberalism” more generally was simply a defensive move by US corporations to pre-empt demands for more radical economic reforms.
-Marens overlooks the fact Berle and Means had an interest in the social responsibilities of corporate managers that predates American capitalism’s existential crisis in the winter of 1932-3.
+We profoundly disagree with Marens’ cynical contention that The Modern Corporation and Private Property and “business liberalism” more generally was simply a defensive move by U.S. corporations to pre-empt demands for more radical economic reforms.
+Marens overlooks the fact that Berle and Means had an interest in the social responsibilities of corporate managers that predates American capitalism’s existential crisis in the winter of 1932-3.
 The chronology of the manuscript’s composition does not fit Marens’s argument, since we know from Berle’s papers that the book existed in typescript well before this point.
 Moreover, it is inaccurate to describe Berle and Means as the tools of the corporate elite when powerful business interests actually attempted to suppress the publication of this book.

 We are more sympathetic to Christian Christiansen’s view that Berle and Means’s advocacy of a “socialized, public-oriented corporation” was a profound challenge to the ethos of “free-market liberalism.”
 We also agree with Howard Brick’s view that there are some affinities between the stakeholder view presented by Berle and Means and the “war-inspired aspirations” for “industrial or economic democracy” that led to the creation of the “League for Industrial Democracy” in 1921.

 Indeed, we concur with Brick in seeing the legacy of the Great War as crucial to our understanding of the book’s origins.
 During the war, which was fought in the name of making the world safe for democracy, proposals for workplace democracy in the form of works councils and employee representation on boards were energetically debated in the United States and other Entente countries.
 During the First World War, John D. Rockefeller Jr became a proponent of worker representation in corporate governance through elected worker representatives .
 American observers such as Berle observed how workers’ councils or “soviets” seized control of factories in Russia in 1917.
-The Great War saw the creation of works councils in shipyards and other US workplaces.
+The Great War saw the creation of works councils in shipyards and other U.S. workplaces.
 By 1922 there were at least 725 works councils in the United States (National Industrial Conference Board, 1922, p.
 2).
-Although Germany rather than the United States would, eventually, become the nation most closely associated with workplace democracy, our knowledge of this subsequent development should not blind us to the fact that interest in workplace democracy was strong in early twentieth century America.
+Although Germany, rather than the United States, would eventually become the nation most closely associated with workplace democracy, our knowledge of this subsequent development should not blind us to the fact that interest in workplace democracy was strong in early twentieth century America.

-The Great War debate over industrial democracy, along with the 1916 to 1919 court battle between Henry Ford and his investors, raised the fundamental issue of in whose interests corporations ought to be governed: only the shareholders; or the shareholders along with other stakeholders, including workers.
-Although Berle and Means did not touch on the issue of the inclusion of workers in corporate governance in their 1933 book, they shared the belief of workplace democracy advocat that managers had a moral obligation to consider the interests of workers as well as shareholders in making corporate strategy.
+The Great War debate over industrial democracy, along with the 1916 to 1919 court battle between Henry Ford and his investors, raised the fundamental issue of whose interests corporations ought to be governed for: either only the shareholders or the shareholders along with other participating stakeholders, including workers.
+Although Berle and Means did not touch on the issue of the inclusion of workers in corporate governance in their 1933 book, they shared the belief of workplace democracy, advocating that managers had a moral obligation to consider the interests of workers as well as shareholders in making corporate strategy.